Iż-Żejtun – Citta’ Beland

 Iż-Żejtun is one of the largest towns in Malta and has an urban area of approximately 1.3 Sqr Km and a rural area of approximately 3.1 Sqr Km.
 It is surrounded by the villages of Ħaż-Żabbar, Ħal-Tarxien, Ħal-Għaxaq, Marsaxlokk and Wied il-Għajn all of which, except for Ħal-Tarxien, more than 350 years ago used to form part of iż-Żejtun.

-Today iż-Żejtun has a population of approximately 11,777.
-Since post war times the local population remained relatively stable and varied between 10,440 in 1967 and 11,777 in 2008.The Local Council coat of arms consists of a green cross on a white background and topped with a fortressed crown.
+Today iż-Żejtun has a population of approximately 12,400.
+Since post war times the local population remained relatively stable and varied between 10,440 in 1967 and 12,409 in 2021.The Local Council coat of arms consists of a green cross on a white background and topped with a fortressed crown.

-The parish church is dedicated to St. Catherine of Alexandria and the parish priest is Rev. Eric Overend.
+The parish church is dedicated to St. Catherine of Alexandria is led by the parish priest.

 Tourist Information